LLNL/scr/doc/rst/users/api.rst

 a file should be written to or read from, one calls the :code:`SCR_Route_file` routine.

-This section describes general information about :code:`SCR_Route_file`.
 The precise behavior of :code:`SCR_Route_file` varies depending on the current state of SCR.
-Sections below build on the definition in this section depending on the calling context.
+Depending on the calling context, sections below extend the definition as described in this section.
+This section describes general information about :code:`SCR_Route_file` that applies in all contexts.

 SCR_Route_file
 ^^^^^^^^^^^^^^